i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

   }

   /**
    * Intialize the non-repudiation protocol as the origin.
 Internally, a one-time secret is created and the block is encrypted.
+They could be found in npProvider.block.secret and npProvide.block.jwe respectively.
    * You need:
    *  - the data agreement
    *  - the private key of the provider.
 It is used to sign the proofs and to sign transactions to the ledger (if not stated otherwise)